Last Updated on November 16, 2022 by Bilingual Kidspot

 I received a copy of “Raising Multilingual Children” from Multilingual Matters, the publishers of this book.
 They have generously provided Bilingual Kidspot with 2 copies to give away to our followers.
 For your chance to win a copy, comment below with the following information:

-What is the main reason you are raising multilingual children?:
+Name, Languages your children speak, and main reason you are raising multilingual children?:

 Entry is available worldwide.
 This giveaway closes 26th July 2017.
-Winners will be contacted by email, and if there is no response within 48 hours another will be selected.

 Bilingual Kidspot is an Amazon Affiliate.
 You can read more here.
 Thanks for your support.